 Allan Wentworth Stewart-FitzRoy

 Allan Wentworth Stewart-FitzRoy (48-53) died at home on 14th June 2024 following a fall.
 He was 89.
 He left a wife Susan, three daughters, seven grandchildren and two great-grandchildren.
 This obituary is based on the assistance and insights of one of his daughters, Louise FitzRoy-Stone, and a partial memoir As I Remember It that Allan wrote for his grand-children.
-His funeral will take place at 2:00pm on Thursday 18th July at St Thomas à Becket Church, Warblington PO9 2TU followed by a wake at Emsworth Sailing Club.
+His funeral took place on July 18 at the St Thomas à Becket Church, Warblington followed by a wake at Emsworth Sailing Club.
+The OP Society was represented at the funeral by Commander Andrew Gordon-Lennox, a fellow member of the sailing club.

 Allan was born in Hove, East Sussex in 1935, the son of an officer in the P&O shipping company who transferred to the Royal Navy in 1937.
 The result was that before joining the Nautical College Pangbourne in 1948, he had a peripatetic existence thanks to the impact of World War 2, being evacuated to Devon in 1940, seeing his father only twice in five years and of necessity attending several schools in various parts of southern England.